RealDL/A-Level-Computer-Science-Project-OCR/README.md

 This will be used as an online resource to hold and link back to my code etc.

 # My Results
-For anyone wondering I achieved 59/70 for my Computer Science Coursework which is on the boundary for an A*.
+For anyone wondering I achieved 59/70 for my Computer Science Coursework which is an A; and a few marks off an A*.